 contact@consultdmw.com

-Asset Leasing Management System
+Asset Leasing System

-Our database tracks the allocation of assets to customers, the terms of the accompanying lease contract agreements and any extensions and amendments to leases.
+The database tracks the allocation of assets to customers, the terms of the accompanying lease contract agreements and any extensions and amendments to leases.

 Work on this System started in 2001.
 At the time it was considered a stop-gap while the client awaited incorporation of lease managment into their centralised data processor.
 This did not happen.